 Notes

 - Don't boil the sweet potatoes.
 I mean it!
-Baking them concentrates the delicious flavor whereas boiling them releases the flavor and makes them soggy.
+Baking them concentrates the delicious flavor and keeps the potatoes from being water-logged.

 - Feel free to use less sugar.
 Natural sweetness of sweet potatoes varies a lot.
-Dark orange potaotes are sweeter then lighter, more yellow ones.
+Dark orange potatoes are sweeter than lighter, more yellow ones.

 - Brown sugar is awesome in this instead of white sugar too!